gologme/log/README.md

 This package is a drop in replacement for the built-in Go log package.
 All the functionality of the built-in package still exists and is unchanged.
 In addition, this package contains a series of small enhancements and additions.
-Namely, it adds three logging levels.
+Namely, it adds four logging levels.
 These logging levels are:

 - Info
 - Warn
 - Debug
+- Trace

-In addition to these three defined logging levels, users can also define their own arbitrary logging levels.
+In addition to these four defined logging levels, users can also define their own arbitrary logging levels.

 Unlike other loggers, these logging levels are not enabled in a chain.
 Meaning,